saranbv/SpringBasicLearning/README.md

 # SpringBasicLearning
-To learn working of SPRING Framework
+To learn working of SPRING Framework.Create an app to track sport activity